Lectures on piecewise distance-preserving maps: Polyhedral spaces

 In this case, the real array $(\lambda_0,\dots,\lambda_m)$ will be called the \emph{barycentric coordinates} of the point $x$.

-\parbf{Simplicial complexes.} A \emph{simplicial complex} is defined as a finite collection $\mathcal{K}$ of simplices in $\RR^n$ that satisfies the following conditions: \begin{itemize} \item Any face of a simplex from $\mathcal{K}$ is also in $\mathcal{K}$. \item The intersection of any two simplices $\Delta_1$ and $\Delta_2\in \mathcal{K}$ is either the empty set or it is a face of both $\Delta_1$ and $\Delta_2$. \end{itemize}
+\parbf{Simplicial complexes.} A \emph{simplicial complex} is defined as a finite collection $\mathcal{K}$ of simplices in $\RR^n$ that satisfies the following conditions: \begin{itemize} \item Any face of a simplex from $\mathcal{K}$ is also in $\mathcal{K}$. \item The intersection of any two simplices $\Delta_1$ and $\Delta_2\in \mathcal{K}$ is either the empty set or a face of both $\Delta_1$ and $\Delta_2$. \end{itemize}

-The dimension of simplicial complex $\mathcal{K}$ (briefly $\dim \mathcal{K}$) is defined as the maximal dimension of all of its simplices.
+The dimension of the simplicial complex $\mathcal{K}$ (briefly $\dim \mathcal{K}$) is defined as the maximal dimension of all of its simplices.

 For example, a $1$-dimensional simplicial complex, also called a \emph{graph}, is a finite collection of points with a collection of non-crossing edges connecting some of these points.
-An example of a $2$-dimensional simplicial complex is the surface of a tetrahedron in $\RR^3$, or more general the surface of any polyhedron in $\RR^3$.
-Two disjoint $2$-simplices with a single segment connecting a vertex from each simplex gives an other example of a $2$-dimensional simplicial complex.
-Note that in the last example not every simplex forms a face in a simplex of maximal dimension.
+An example of a $2$-dimensional simplicial complex is the surface of a tetrahedron in $\RR^3$, or, more generally, the surface of any polyhedron in $\RR^3$.
+Two disjoint $2$-simplices with a single segment connecting a vertex from each simplex give another example of a $2$-dimensional simplicial complex.
+Note that in the last example not every simplex is a face of a simplex of maximal dimension.